 Product liability claims typically fit into three categories – defectively manufactured products, defectively designed products, and products with insufficient warnings or instructions.
 If you are unsure which of these would apply in your situation, speak to one of our product liability solicitors who will be able to advise you.

 If you have been injured as a result of a product which was defective, poorly installed, incorrectly maintained, or dangerous, you may be able to bring a claim against the liable or negligent party.
-At Lavelle Solicitors, we have been representing individuals and their families who have been seriously injured by defective products for over three decades.
+At Lavelle Partners, we have been representing individuals and their families who have been seriously injured by defective products for over three decades.
 Our team prides itself on being highly empathetic, patient, and caring to clients who are emotionally, physically and financially impacted as a direct result of their injuries.
 If the injuries suffered mean the individual is unable to return to work, continue their domestic and family roles, or enjoy life as it once was, we will do all we can to put that person back into the same situation as they enjoyed prior to the injury occurring, or as close as possible to it.

 What type of product liability injuries can I claim for?